 “I just wanted to drop you a line to thank you and Neil for all you’ve done for us in Swindon over the past year.
 We appreciate you helping us to see what is possible.”

-In August 2017, Iain was commissioned by the Vale Council to work with local partners on a scheme aimed at attracting independent shops to Abingdon, supporting existing retailers and increasing town centre vitality.
+In August 2017, Iain was commissioned by Vale of White Horse District Council to work with local partners on a scheme aimed at attracting independent shops to Abingdon and supporting existing retailers.
 An early success for the project was agreement for a shopping centre pop up shop by a local group of Etsy sellers.

 “No-one works harder around Oxfordshire to ensure shops like @MostlyReading will still be here when you next come in.”
 From Twitter